 - Society of Obstetricians and Gynaecologists of Canada

 CASPR Job Board: This website provides links to all provincial physician job boards across Canada.

 drcareers.ca: This website is the CMA’s career centre for physicians.

 Managing your practice

-CMA website: In the CMA website’s Practice Management section, you’ll find a number of resources that provide useful guidance.
-Note: Access to many of these resources is restricted to CMA members.
+CMA website: In the CMA website’s Practice Management section, you’ll find a number of free online resources that provide useful guidance.

 Canadian Medical Protective Association: Make use of online resources related to managing risk in practice, documentation and medical records, disclosure, and much more.

 Health Professionals Working with First Nations, Inuit and Métis consensus guideline: Produced by the Society of Obstetricians and Gynaecologists of Canada, this guide aims to help you provide culturally safe care to aboriginal women and their families.